TensorIR: An Abstraction for Automatic Tensorized Program Optimization: Related Works

+Compute-intensive linear algebra operators such as matrix multiplication and dot products has been a long-standing optimization target in HPC community (e.g., CUTLASS~\cite{Kerr_CUTLASS_2022}) due to their importance in scientific computation.
+The divide-and-conquer is a typical optimization technique in HPC and ML engineering. \tir{} takes these ideas and generalizes them to an abstraction that allows automatic tensorization.

 Machine learning and tensor compilers introduce different abstractions for tensor programs.
 Halide~\cite{ragan2013halide} and TVM~\cite{chen2018tvm} use a scheduling language that can describe loop optimization primitives of loop nests with a scalar body.
 Tensor Comprehensions~\cite{vasilache2018tensor}, Tiramisu~\cite{baghdadi19tiramisu} and MLIR/Affine~\cite{mlir} use polyhedral model~\cite{vasilache2006polyhedral} to analyze loop nest dependencies.
 These works optimize loop nests with scalar computation in a bottom-up way.
 Fireiron~\cite{hagedorn2020fireiron} and Stripe~\cite{zerrell2019stripe} use nested polyhedral structures to model tensor programs in a top-down fashion. \tir{} combines insights from both approaches and generalizes the representation to tensorized programs.
+IREE~\cite{iree} is a compiler chain for end-to-end compilation flow which utilizes platform-specific optimization pipelines. \tir{} focuses on automating the tensorization process to generate optimized code for multiple platforms without human intervention.
 TACO~\cite{kjolstad:2017:taco, chou:2020:conversion,senanayake:2020:scheduling} is a compiler for sparse tensor algebra.
 Cortex~\cite{CortexMLSys21} generalized tensor compilation to recursive computations.
 Our work is orthogonal to these efforts.
 We believe the \tir{} abstraction can be combined with insights from these works in the future to enable an even broader range of computations.

 Automation is an essential topic in machine learning compilation and tensor program optimization.
 AutoTVM~\cite{chen2018learning} introduced a learning-based approach to optimize tensor programs via a learned cost model and template-guided search.
 Triton~\cite{Triton} introduces a tile-based template representation for effective program optimization.
 FlexTensor~\cite{zheng2020flextensor} automatically generates the template.
 Halide builds an automatic scheduler using Monte-Carlo tree search~\cite{adams2019learning}.
 Ansor~\cite{zheng2020ansor} improves automatic scheduling using a hierarchical search space.
 Our automatic scheduling algorithm takes lessons from these approaches and generalizes them to tensorized computation best for domain-specific hardware acceleration.